gogongxt/gogongxt/README.md

-- 🔭 I am a graduate student of ZJU.
+- 🌱 I’m currently learning AI Infra and various other things.

-- 🌱 I’m currently learning slam and various other things.
+- 🔭 I am a master’s graduate from ZJU.

 - ❓ Ask me about anything related to my repositories.

-- ⚡ Fun fact: cycling, gaming and sleeping
+- ⚡ Fun fact: fitness, cycling and sleeping

 <br/>